Sue-wesh/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 script that lists all records with a score >= 10 in the table secondtable

 12. Cheating is bad
-script that updates the score of Bob to 10 in the table secondtaabe
+script that updates the score of Bob to 10 in the table secondtable

+13. Score too low
+script that removes all records with a score <= 5 in the table second_-table